asilvino/alvarojoao.github.io/_posts/2018-01-27-four-things-you-will-learn-to-use-with-perl.markdown

 ## 1. [Pattern matching](https://perldoc.perl.org/perlre.html#The-Basics) is awesome and is **EVERYWHERE**:

-### easily you can find out this kind of syntax to import!
-Packages;
+### easily you can find out this kind of syntax to import Packages!;
 ```
 use if scalar (SERVER_VAR =~ m/^(service_a|service_b)$/), 'Object::Db::Model' => qw( Admin );
 ```